10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 • Ensure they snap.
 If the pod is firm, it must snap.
 Bend the pod and wait until you sense the snapping sound.
 This also means the beans are ripe.

 • Check for the size.
-Pods that are too large or excessively thick are a big no. They may not have that fresh green bean flavor.
+Pods that are too large or excessively thick are a big no. They may not have that fresh bean flavor.
 Go for those that are medium-sized.

 You can store unwashed fresh green bean pods in a plastic bag in the refrigerator crisper.
 They will stay fresh for about seven days.